 Q3: Do they ask good questions?

 As in any hiring process, a key factor that can tip the scales in favor of one candidate – or in this case vendor – over another is whether they ask good questions.
-Do they really want to understand your project details pre-sales?
-It’s a very good sign if a vendor raises questions or topics that the other vendors didn’t… or if they surface issues you hadn’t considered.
+Do they really want to understand your project details pre-sale?
+It’s a very good sign if a vendor raises questions or topics that the other vendors didn’t … or if they surface issues you hadn’t yet considered.

-Q4: Where will the medical software development be done?,/strong>
+Q4: Where will the medical software development be done?

 Q5: Do they project a culture of openness and integrity?